Particular-Cloud/particular-integration-examples/amazon-alexa/README.md

   }
 ```

 *Note:* The cli now runs as a postinstall script.
 If you deploy your code, the cli should be executed automatically on `npm i`.
-In case your deployment process does not install devDependencies, make sure to install `particular.cloud` as a dependency instead.
+In case your deployment process does not install devDependencies, make sure to install `particular.cloud` as a dependency.
 You can also use npx instead during your build process.

 ```json
   "scripts": {